evmos/evmos/docs/developers/localnet/single_node.md

 $CHAINID="evmos_9000-4"

 # The argument $MONIKER is the custom username of your node, it should be human-readable.
-evmosd init $MONIKER --chain-id=$CHAINID
+evoblockd init $MONIKER --chain-id=$CHAINID
 ```

 ::: tip
 You can [edit](./../../validators/quickstart/binary.md#configuring-the-node) this `moniker` later by updating the `config.toml` file.
 :::

 The command above creates all the configuration files needed for your node and validator to run, as well as a default genesis file, which defines the initial state of the network.
-All these [configuration files](./../../validators/quickstart/binary.md#configuring-the-node) are in `~/.evmosd` by default, but you can overwrite the location of this folder by passing the `--home` flag.
+All these [configuration files](./../../validators/quickstart/binary.md#configuring-the-node) are in `~/.evoblockd` by default, but you can overwrite the location of this folder by passing the `--home` flag.

 ### Genesis Procedure